StatisticalMice/ProjectsPublic/README.md

-For Python, use the virtual environment in Projects.
+For Python, use the following virtual environment

-source ../Projects/projects-env/bin/activate
+source /Volumes/MyFiles/Python-env/bin/activate